 Pregnancy brings on hormone changes, which might cause mood changes in your partner.
 These can come with little or no warning to you or her.
-It can be very tricky to navigate situations when emotions run high and her moods change suddenly.

 If you’re concerned about your partner’s mood changes or finding it difficult to cope with them, try talking to a friend or an understanding family member.